theron-wang/otr4j/README.md

 - ☑ Support Java 7+ to be compatible with Android.
 - ☑ Encapsulate cryptographic material such that design facilitates appropriate use and maintenance.
 - ☑ States, such as Message states, isolated as to prevent mistakes in mixing up variables and state management for different states.
+- ☑ Use of exceptions to force alternative control flow paths for verification/validation failures.
+- ☑ Use of identity checks to ensure we do not compare an instance/byte-array with itself.
 - ☑ Strategically placed assertions to discover mistakes such as uninitialized/cleared byte-arrays.
 - Tool support:
   - ☑ JSR-305 annotations for static analysis